Gabriella439/haskell-nix/project1/README.md

-This error indicates that we can't upgrade `turtle-1.3.0` alone because `turtle-1.3.0` depends on `optparse-applicative-0.13.*` and the default version of `optparse-applicative` version that Nix selects is not in this range.
+This error indicates that we can't upgrade `turtle-1.3.0` alone because `turtle-1.3.0` depends on `optparse-applicative-0.13.*` and the default version of `optparse-applicative` that Nix selects is not in this range.
 At the time of this writing, Nix picks `optparse-applicative-0.12.1.0` as the default version.